X9Z0/web-crypto-wallet/README.md

 # Crypto Wallet

-A minimal and clean crypto wallet application that allows users to generate mnemonics, add wallets, and manage their crypto assets.
+A minimal and clean crypto wallet application that allows users to generate mnemonics, add wallets.
 This wallet supports both Solana and Ethereum networks with an intuitive and easy-to-use interface.

 ## Features